arthurnn/minitest-emacs/README.md

 ## Scroll Position

-The `compilation-scroll-output` variable, when set to `t`, scrolls to the bottom of the test output.
-When set to `nil`, the test output buffer stays scrolled to the top.
+If you'd like to automatically scroll to the bottom of the test report, set the `compilation-scroll-output` variable to `t`.

-Before version 0.10.0, this variable was set to `t` before running tests, but after version 0.10.0 it is not set explicitly anymore.
-In order to get back the old behavior, just set `compilation-scroll-output` to `t` yourself.